 15. Additional Funds (3-month period): $50,000

 - The figures in the chart represent the estimated amount of working capital you will need to cover other initial operating expenses for a period of 3 months.
 These figures are estimates and Snap Fitness cannot guarantee that you will not have additional expenses starting the business.

 - Expenses not included are hourly labor costs and rent (beyond the rent noted in number 12 above).
 Some states may have staffing requirements that could increase this number significantly.

-- To compile these estimates, Snap Fitness relied on its affiliates’ experience in operating similar businesses and its experience in franchising the operation of Snap Fitness Clubs.
+- To compile these estimates, Snap Fitness relied on its franchisees’ and affiliates’ experience in operating similar businesses and its experience in franchising the operation of Snap Fitness Clubs.